 Covers geochemistry of natural waters and the interaction of elements in natural materials, aqueous and atmospheric geochemistry, global cycles, weathering processes, and natural redox reactions and stable isotope geochemistry.
 Application of thermodynamic principles to geochemistry.
-Prerequisites: CHEM 100 or 120; ESCI 100 or 170; or ESCI 171 and AQUA 100.
+Prerequisites: CHEM 100 or 120; ESCI 171, 172; or ESCI 171 and AQUA 100.
 Three credits and lab.